 Month #7 Standings: After four rounds of the LINKS Global SCM Competition, the two leading firms in each of the competition industries are as follows (listed in numerical firm-number order, not ranking order ... these firms should be viewed as equal and unranked 'co-leaders' in their respective LINKS Global SCM Competition industries):

-Industry SC1: firms 4 and 6 (Kennesaw State University and University of South Florida)
+Industry SC1: firms 1 and 7 (Kennesaw State University and Lehigh University)

-Industry SC2: firms 4 and 6 (Kennesaw State University and Florida Atlantic University)
+Industry SC2: firms 3 and 6 (Florida Atlantic University and Lehigh University)